 - to improve the quality of home and community care delivery

-The ICCP has identified four client groups for which the impact of community-based funding, costing and integrated delivery approaches will be assessed:
+Currently, the ICCP is evaluating the impact of community-based funding, costing and integrated delivery approaches for two client groups:

 - clients requiring palliative care